 During law school, Mr. Hudson received six American Jurisprudence Awards and was ranked second in a class of 244.

-Mr. Hudson was recognized in The Best Lawyers in America® in 2020 and the seven years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
+Mr. Hudson was recognized in The Best Lawyers in America® in 2022 and the nine years immediately preceding for Commercial Litigation, Banking and Finance Litigation, and Securities Litigation Law.
 He was also recognized as a 2019 "Atlanta Lawyer of the Year" in the area of Banking and Finance Litigation by The Best Lawyers in America®.
-Mr. Hudson was recognized in 2020 and the seven years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
+Mr. Hudson was recognized in 2021 and the eight years immediately preceding as a Georgia "Super Lawyer" in the area of Business Litigation by Super Lawyers magazine.
 He was named to Georgia Trend's 2015 "Legal Elite" list for General Practice/Trial Law.
 Mr. Hudson is AV® rated by Martindale-Hubbell.

 The firm served as lead counsel on behalf of an outdoor advertising company in litigation brought by a shareholder who had sold his business to the company in exchange for cash and company stock.
 He later filed a claim seeking damages under the federal and state securities laws and under a common law theory, claiming that the company had misled him about its current condition and its prospects when it had acquired his company.
 We moved to compel arbitration of the shareholder's claims pursuant to an arbitration provision in the operating agreement that the shareholder signed.
 That motion was granted, and the parties participated in a week long arbitration before a three person arbitration panel in Boston.
 The arbitration panel rejected all of the shareholder's claims and awarded the company some of its expenses in defending against the claims.
 The court later confirmed the arbitration award.